ruchi23jo/payment-gateway-integration.github.io/README.md

 # payment gateway integration
-payment gateway integration is developed using html,css and javascript. for payment gateway, Razorpay is used
+payment gateway integration is developed using html,css and javascript. for payment gateway, payu money is used